AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 ![Fixed 4-4](secondary_balancer_compressed.jpg)

-We now have a fully functional universal 4-4.
+We now have a fully functional universal 4-4 balancer.
 However, it can be improved.
 Because of certain balancer mechanics, we don't actually need 4 belts looping back.
 In general, we need 3 belts less than our balancer is made for.
-This means we can optimize our 4-4 by compressing the looping belts into 2, and then splitting them again:
+This means we can optimize our balancer by compressing the looping belts into 2, and then splitting them again:

 ![Simpler universal 4-4](simplified_balancer_compressed.jpg)